 3. If your company is a subsidiary of another company, list the principal shareholders of that company.

-PT Gunung Rajapaksi is not a subsidiary of another company, this question is not applicable to PT Gunung Rajapaksi
+PT KS is not a subsidiary of another company.

 4. If your parent company is a subsidiary of another company, list the principal shareholders of that company.